Overview

 Communications

-eWeekly: The eWeekly newsletter provides information about upcoming events and genealogical news from both The Ontario Genealogical Society and beyond.
+Eweekly: The eWeekly newsletter provides information about upcoming events and genealogical news from both The Ontario Genealogical Society and beyond.
 It is available to members and non-members.
 The newsletter will be sent to your inbox on Saturday mornings.
-Please subscribe today by filling out the Subscribe form at the bottom left side of the home page.
+Please subscribe today by filling out the Subscribe form on the home page of the website.

-Social Media: Our Facebook page Ontario Ancestors and our Twitter page @OntGenSociety are great places to ask questions and network with people across the globe.
-Many of our Branches and Special Interest Groups also have Facebook and/or Twitter pages where you can connect with others researching a specific geographical or special interest area.
-You can find links to their pages on the Branch and SIG’s websites
+Social Media: Our Facebook page Ontario Ancestors and our X (formally known as Twitter) page @OntGenSociety are great places to ask questions and network with people across the globe.
+Many of our Branches and Special Interest Groups also have Facebook and/or X pages where you can connect with others researching a specific geographical or special interest area.

-Newsleaf: This monthly member’s only newsletter highlights the activities of the Society including member only events, new member advantages, and more.
-It is sent by email mid-month, for those members who do not have an email address we will be sending it out by mail every other month, so you will get two issues at a time.
+Newsleaf: This member’s only newsletter highlights the activities of the Society including member only events, new member advantages, and more.
+This is sent our electronically as necessary.

 Annual Report: This is issued in May of each year.
 The report is a summary of the events, projects and other activities undertaken by the Society and its’ Branches and Special Interest Groups for the previous year.
 It also includes our audited financial statement for the previous year.
 It is distributed by email to those who have emails and by mail to all members without an email.